starkandwayne-attic/starkandwayne.github.com/_posts/2013-05-07-tdd-your-devops-with-test-kitchen.md

   name: smart-business-template
 ---
 {% include JB/setup %}

+{% blockquote Fletcher Nichol %}
+This is probably the best demonstration I've seen so far showing the TDD process for cookbook development.
+{% endblockquote %}

 There is something wonderful coming to devops-land called test-kitchen [1.0](https://github.com/opscode/test-kitchen/tree/1.0#test-kitchen).
 Its a complete rewrite of old test-kitchen by Fletcher Nichol.
 Its supposedly agnostic to chef[^agnostic]; yet for chef cookbook development it is going to be huge when you combine it with berkshelf (bundler for cookbooks) and vagrant (friendly local VMs for developers).